 If I’m feeling down I dress up.
 I always take care of myself including working out which is a confidence booster for anyone.

-Just make sure no matter what, you remember to love yourself firstposted over 4 years ago
+Just make sure no matter what, you remember to love yourself firstposted about 7 years ago

-the way you walk is important. keep your shoulders back and your head up. some people like to pretend their walking on a runway. im not talking dramatic but a walk that says youre going somewhere importantposted over 4 years ago
+the way you walk is important. keep your shoulders back and your head up. some people like to pretend their walking on a runway. im not talking dramatic but a walk that says youre going somewhere importantposted about 7 years ago